AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/edit-timesheets.md

 filename: edit-timesheets
 product-area: timesheets
 navigation-topic: create-and-manage-timesheets
-title: Edit timesheets in Adobe Workfront
+title: Edit timesheet information
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: As a user with administrative access to Timesheets, you can edit information on existing timesheets in Adobe Workfront .
+For example, you can edit the Owner, the Approvers, or the time frame of the timesheet.
 ---

-# Edit timesheets in Adobe Workfront
+# Edit timesheet information

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+As a user with administrative access to Timesheets, you can edit information on existing timesheets in Adobe Workfront .
+For example, you can edit the Owner, the Approvers, or the time frame of the timesheet.

-As a user with administrative access to Timesheets, you can edit existing timesheets in Adobe Workfront .
-You can edit a single timesheet, or you can edit multiple timesheets in bulk.
+You can edit information on a single timesheet, or you can edit multiple timesheets in bulk.

 ## Access requirements